 Have you ever tried to make your own Pure Steak Mince Curry with Peas and Roti

-Braise onions in oil and add ginger and garlic and spices.
+- Braise onions in oil and add ginger, garlic, and spices.

-Add mince and potatoes and salt to taste as well as the peas and cook until potatoes are soft.
+- Add mince, potatoes, and salt to taste as well as the peas, and cook until potatoes are soft.

-Curry must be more dried then saucy to roll up as a salami.
+- Curry must be more dried than saucy to roll up like a salami.

 Garnish with fresh dhania.